Art-of-D/coding-session/README.md

 6. read -s TELE_TOKEN -> Ctr+V and Enter
 7. echo $TELE_TOKEN -> You will see your token
 8. export TELE_TOKEN
-9. ./coding-session-1 start -> (you will get message that bot is started)